Please read the Social Media Policy below and print the linked document for your records. All volunteers must agree and abide by this policy.

 Social media (e.g., Facebook, Twitter) is a powerful communications tool.
 Junior Achievement (“JA”) expects all volunteers to abide by its social media policy in all their communications on any social media site.

 JA volunteers must communicate on social media sites professionally and respectfully, just as JA would expect them to communicate were they present in person.
-All communications with young people must be appropriate, both in terms of the student’s age and the relationship between the adult and student.
+All communications with young people must be appropriate, both in terms of the student’s age and the relationship between the volunteer and student.
 Profanity, sexualized language or jokes, images of a sexual nature, or similar communications involving adult topics, drugs or alcohol, are never appropriate around students, no matter if they occur in person, in an email or text message, or on a social media site.

 In compliance with Junior Achievement’s existing volunteer conduct standards, JA volunteers should not actively “friend,” “follow” or correspond with minor-aged students directly through common social media platforms, such as Facebook and Twitter.
 The only social media interaction with students should occur through a JA-administered social media platform as part of a JA program and with the consent of students’ parents.
 JA volunteers should not reach out to any minor students through public platforms such as Facebook, Twitter, LinkedIn or any other social media platform not directly controlled by JA.